HB202 Alabama 2024 Session

 - Civil Procedure; attorney fees and damages authorized for protected class of workers assaulted while performing their official job duties

-This bill would provide for the newly created protected workers class, to include, but not be limited to, election workers and officials; health care workers, including occupational health providers who evaluate worker's compensation claims; home health care workers working in a private home; long-term care facility workers; pharmacy workers; Alabama Department of Human Resources workers performing social work; Public K-12 school teachers, administrators, staff, and volunteers; elementary and secondary school, and private and public educational institution sports referees; municipal sanitation workers; mail carriers and delivery workers; servers in food establishments or at event venues; food truck staff; drivers of rideshare vehicles; drivers of public transit vehicles; utility, maintenance, and construction workers; retail workers HB202 INTRODUCED and courthouse staff.
+Key ProvisionsAI-generated summary using openai/gpt-5-nano on Feb 22, 2026.
+May contain errors — refer to the official bill text for accuracy.- Creates a protected worker class to include, but not be limited to, election workers and officials; health care workers and occupational health providers; home health care workers; long-term care facility workers; pharmacy workers; DHR social workers; public K-12 teachers, administrators, staff, and volunteers; school sports referees; municipal sanitation workers; mail carriers and delivery workers; servers in food establishments or venues; food truck staff; rideshare and public transit drivers; utility, maintenance, and construction workers; retail workers; and courthouse staff.

-This bill would provide a definition of assault and aggravated assault for this civil action.
-This bill would provide that it shall be construed in reference with all laws relating to assault and bodily injury.
+- Defines assault and aggravated assault for this civil action and states it should be construed with all laws relating to assault and bodily injury.

-This bill would further provide that conviction under the criminal assault laws conclusively establishes the liability of the convicted individual for damages under this act.
+- Conviction under criminal assault laws conclusively establishes liability for damages under this act.

 - Subjects